mattsta/actionboard/README.md

 ## Features

-*   **Dynamic UI:** Button layouts, appearances, and actions are defined in YAML configuration files (`ui_config.yaml`, `actions_config.yaml`).
+*   **Dynamic UI:** Button layouts, appearances, and actions are defined in YAML configuration files.
+*   **Runs Out-of-the-Box:** Comes with default example configurations, so it's runnable immediately after setup.
+*   **User-Managed Overrides:** Customize by placing your `ui_config.yaml` and `actions_config.yaml` in a `user_config/` directory at the project root.
+These will override the defaults.
-*   **Pluggable Actions:** Button actions are mapped to Python functions, allowing for easy extension by adding new Python modules and functions.
+*   **Pluggable Actions:** Button actions are mapped to Python functions, allowing for easy extension.
 *   **Web Interface:** Accessible from any web browser on the local network.
 *   **HTMX Powered:** Rich user interactions with minimal JavaScript.
 *   **FastAPI Backend:** Modern, fast Python web framework.
-*   **Dependency Injection:** Core components like configuration and action registry are managed via FastAPI's dependency injection for better testability and maintainability.
+*   **Dependency Injection:** Core components are managed via FastAPI's dependency injection.
 *   **Centralized Logging:** Standardized logging for application events.
 *   **`uv` Managed:** Uses `uv` for package management and virtual environments.
-*   **User-Managed Configurations:** Configuration files are stored in a `user_config/` directory at the project root, outside the main application package.

 ## Architecture